NikolaMilosa/blog/content/posts/opinion-miner.md

     fn from_cli(cli: &Cli, token: CancellationToken) -> Result<Self, Error>;
 }
 ```
-I'm in the motion of writing clean simple cli's that are really good at doing one thing and doing one thing good and I chose the output of this cli to be a standard out.
+I'm in the motion of writing clean simple cli's that are really good at doing one thing and I chose the output of this cli to be a standard out.
 That way you can easily pipe it to another program, or even spawn it from something else and captcure its output as it is eventually comming.

 As for the code of the fetcher itself it will implement all sorts of platforms and ideas.
 One fetcher that I've implemented is a simple API fetcher and it uses `reqwest` to fetch the data.
 The only problem I've had that I think forem communicated poorly is that you have to specify a `User-Agent` header or it will return access denied even if you don't really need the token.
 To create the fetcher from cli implementation is as follows:
 ```rust